 Averitt Express Truck Accident Attorneys

-Fighting for Victims of Averitt Express 18-Wheeler Accidents
+Fighting for Fair Recoveries After Averitt Express 18-Wheeler Accidents

-See for yourself.
-Find out how often trucking companies get into accidents on the FMCSA website.
+See for yourself how often trucking companies get into accidents on the FMCSA website.

 Trucking Accidents Are a Public Safety Problem

-In 2017, there were more than 150,000 large truck collisions.
-On average, 1 in 2 of them caused an injury.
-Since large trucks weigh between 10,000 and 80,000 pounds, it's easy to see why.
-Despite making up only 5 percent of the vehicles on US highways, commercial vehicles are responsible for 11 percent of the nation's traffic fatalities—4,579 people died in trucking accidents last year alone.
+In 2017, there were 150,000+ large truck collisions.
+On average, 1 in 2 caused an injury.
+Since trucks weigh between 10,000 and 80,000 pounds, it's easy to see why.
+Despite making up only 5% of the vehicles, commercial vehicles are responsible for 11% of the nation's traffic fatalities—4,579 people died in trucking accidents last year alone.
 These incidents happened in Texas more than any other state.